tomeshnet/documents/technical/20171122_tomesh-tech-status-update.md

  * Dual-band 2.4 GHz & 5GHz radios, supports 802.11s Mesh Point at about 45 Mbps
  * Dual antennas 2T2R (can be detachable with board modifications)
  * Small form factor
- * Gets very got and requires cooling
+ * Gets very hot and requires a fan for cooling
  * Fairly cheap radio at USD 7 + shipping cost from China (not locally available)

 # Software